 Immediate: Receive appointment from Operations Chief.
 Obtain packet containing team's Position Checklists.
 Read this entire Position Checklist and review organizational chart.
 Obtain briefing from Operations Chief.
 Establish a work area within the FAC according to the operational layout.
 Ensures FAC behavioral health is staffed in an appropriate manner.
 Brief Behavioral Health Team members.
 Determine resources required to accomplish mission tasks Arrange for equipment needs through Logistics Section Chief.
 Identify important phone numbers from master contact list and give to team personnel for internal and external distribution.
 Ensures appropriate behavioral health services are provided to all family members and staff at the FAC.
-Review entries/records for accuracy and completeness.
-Intermediate: Conduct team transition briefings at shift change.
-Identify and prioritize behavioral health needs.
+Review entries/records for accuracy and completeness. μ Intermediate: Conduct team transition briefings at shift change.
+Conduct team transition phenings at shirt change.
+Identify and prioritize behavioral health needs. dentify and phontize behavioral flediti fleeds.
 Ensure Situation Report is created for each operational period.
+Litsure situation Report is created for each operational period.
 Track deadlines for the team.
-Reiterates to all FAC staff the behavioral health implications of a traumatic event.
+Hack deadilles for the teath.
+Doitorates to all EAC staff the behavioral health implications of a traymetic Reiterates to all FAC staff the behavioral health implications of a traumatic \square event.
 Extended: